Neo23x0/YARA-Performance-Guidelines/README.md

 # YARA Performance Guidelines

-When creating your rules for YARA keep in mind the following guidelines in order to get the best performance from them.
-This guide is based on ideas and recommendations by Victor M. Alvarez and WXS.
+Writing efficient YARA rules is essential for maintaining fast and accurate scanning performance.
+This guide provides key principles and best practices to help you optimize your rules, reduce unnecessary computation, and avoid common pitfalls.
+It incorporates insights from industry experts, including Victor M. Alvarez, WXS, and contributions from the YARA community.

 - Revision 1.6, February 2025, applies to all YARA versions higher than 3.7